hasadna/open-bus/siri/README-siri.md

 * git status
 * kill currently running process
 * execute the process again (using the sh file - either runSiri.sh or runGtfsReader.sh)

+## Plans for near future

+### phase #2
+The 2 processes will run as 2 docker containers on the same sub-network.

+### phase 1.5
+The Gtfs-Reader process will run in a docker container on the host network.

+The reason is that this process is less critical.
+In geberal it needs to run only once every day.
+And its output is clearly defined.
+So we can compare the output of the dockerized version to that of the previous (non-docker) version.